bryson-palmer/simply-notes/README.md

 ##### A simple yet intuitive ToDo note app for the web.

 ### The App
-Using web based technologies to build a simple yet intuitive note app that serves a singel purpose and does it well.
-It will feature being able to add a note, scroll a list of notes or search for a note by title.
+Using web based technologies to build a simple yet intuitive note app that aims to serve a single purpose and do it well.
+It will feature being able to add a note, scroll a list of notes or search for a note by title/body.
 The note view will be an active form with auto saving to keep note taking easy and fast for creating, reading, updating, and deleting.

 ### The Goal
 Really wanted to gain experience building with the tech stack:
 - ###### Back End
   - Python
   - Flask
+  - SQLite
+  - Django
 - ###### Front End
   - JavaScript
   - React